thma/WhyHaskellMatters/README.md

 Nothing
 ```

-The resulting control flow is depicted in the following diagram:
+The resulting control flow is depicted in the following diagram, which was inspired by the [Railroad Oriented Programming](https://fsharpforfunandprofit.com/rop/) presentation:
 ![The Maybe railroad](img/maybe.png)

 In each single step we have to check for `Nothing`, in that case we directly short circuit to an overall `Nothing` result value.